Can you imagine feeling like you’ve created a delightful feast for the eyes with only 4 window boxes?

 I nuzzle up to the plants and then something happens.
 It’s as if my I’ve entered a jungle fairyland.
 The painters…Gaugain, Glackens, and Van Gogh…have influenced the way I perceive colors.
 But this spring, it is these windowboxes that are opening my senses up to a new way of using colors.

 In this micro-jungle, anything goes.
 Rather than designing with a sense of symmetry, balance, and repetition, I let it rip.
-My intent is simply to have fun.
+My intent is simply to have fun and let nature lead the way.

 And am I ever!
 I’m in awe how overnight so much happens.
 How the tendrils of a vine might have wrapped itself around the leaves of another plant.
 Or how the deep purple flowers of the fluted silver leaved pelargonium and gazanzia contrast perfectly with the yellow leaved beans.